Timeline: Recent events in Iran

 November 2011 - Iranians storm the British Embassy in Tehran in a protest against sanctions imposed by Britain, which closes the mission and withdraws all diplomatic staff.

-October 2012 - EU governments agree further sanctions against Iran’s banking, shipping and industrial sectors, cranking up financial pressure on Tehran a few days after riots break out in Tehran in protest at the collapse of the rial currency.
-The rial has lost some two-thirds of its value against the dollar over the previous 15 months.
+October 2012 - EU governments agree further sanctions against Iran’s banking, shipping and industrial sectors, cranking up financial pressure on Tehran a few days after riots in Tehran in protest at the collapse of the rial, which had lost some two-thirds of its dollar value over the previous 15 months.

-April 2013 - In two sets of talks held in Kazakhstan, six world powers and Iran fail again to end the deadlock in a decade-old dispute over Tehran’s nuclear program.
-Two months earlier Iran had defiantly announced that it was building about 3,000 advanced uranium-enrichment centrifuges.
+April 2013 - In two sets of talks held in Kazakhstan, six world powers and Iran fail again to end the deadlock in the nuclear dispute.
+Two months earlier Iran had announced it was building about 3,000 advanced uranium-enrichment centrifuges.

-May 2013 - Iran is pressing ahead with the construction of a heavy-water reactor Western experts say could offer it a second way of producing material - plutonium - for a nuclear bomb if it decides to develop one, an IAEA report shows.
+May 2013 - Iran presses ahead with the construction of a heavy-water reactor Western experts say could offer it a second way of producing material - plutonium - for a nuclear bomb if it decides to develop one, an IAEA report shows.